alik-r/azexplore/README.md

 # azexplore
 ## Overview
-azexplore primarily focuses on enabling users to find, explore, connect, and support local businesses.
-Utilizing an interactive map, users can pinpoint cafes, shops, hostels, and much more in their vicinity.
-The map, powered by Google Maps and Geocoding API, provides a visually intuitive way to explore surroundings and discover hidden gems in the locality.
+**azexplore** allows users to find, explore, and save the details of local businesses.
+Utilizing an interactive map, users can pinpoint cafes, shops, hostels, and much more.
 ## Technologies Used
 - Frontend: HTML, CSS, JavaScript
 - Backend: Golang
 - Database: SQLite
 - APIs: Google Maps and Geocoding API
 ## Usage
+> API keys used were deleted, so if you want to run the project, you should create new keys for Google Maps and Geocoding APIs

 To use the application, run:
 `go run main.go`

 Then open `localhost:8080` in your browser.